ppashin/ics/source/index.md

   - shell

 toc_footers:
-  - <a href='http://www.bookalimo.com/connect-with-us/'>Sign Up for a Developer Key</a>
+  - <a href='http://www.bookalimo.com/connect-with-us/'>Contact Us for a Developer Key</a>

 includes:
   - errors